ELEC5622-Health-Group-7/healthApp/README.md

 3. run in terminal:
     python manage.py runserver
-4. Register on the website
+4. Register on the website , then log in the system
 5. Connect the device
-6. Run local app run.exe
+6. Run local app run.exe, and choose the functions in the local app, then collecting the relevant data
-7. Select functions
+7. Select functions in the website
 8. Measure readings
-9. Check Online
+9. Check Online ,and acquiring the evaluation